Blog>Cost Guides>Asphalt driveway cost guide

 Because of the specialist plans and skill required, a lot of the cost is due to deliveries and having a particularly skilled gang on site.
 Surfacing companies often charge a minimum day rate of around £800.

-Ensure that your contractor allows disposal of any spoil.
+Make sure you also factor in the cost of disposing of any soil.
 It might not look much but will be a large cost to get rid of!
-Expect to pay circa £200-£250 for a grab truck to take away a load of soil with a single driveway using one, maybe two loads, dependent on depths
+Expect to pay circa £170–£380 for a 4 wheelgrab truck taking away 7-9 tonnes of waste.

 Porous asphalt driveway cost

 Porous asphalt allows water to drain through the surface to the stone and soil below, providing drainage.
-It can cost from £60 to £90 per square metre.
+It can cost from £85 - £120 per square metre.

 Stamped asphalt driveway cost

 Stamped asphalt offers all the same benefits as standard asphalt, like durability and low maintenance.
 But it also has the added bonus of a greater decorative appeal.
 It can mimic the effect of more expensive driveway options, such as block paving.
 It involves ‘stamping’ a pattern onto the asphalt surface using a grid and a plate compactor.
-This can cost between £80 and £100.
+This can cost between £90 - £120 .

 If you already have an asphalt driveway but it’s seen better days, you can have it resurfaced.
 This means a new layer of asphalt will be installed over the top.
 It can be considerably cheaper than having a new driveway installed.
 This is because all the excavation and foundation work has already been done when the first driveway was installed.

-You can expect to pay around £15 to £30 per square metre for asphalt driveway resurfacing.
+You can expect to pay around £20 - £30 per square metre for asphalt driveway resurfacing.

 FAQs